 The former swimming pool at East Main Street, Broxburn was openly marketed for sale for a period of eight weeks between mid-August and early October 2023.
 No offers of any kind were received at the closing date, either from commercial developers or from community groups.
 In order to be seen to have fully exhaust the market, a second closing date was set.
 Again, no offers of any kind were received at that second closing date, either from commercial developers or from community groups.
 No community asset transfer applications have been received for this property.

-Therefore, Council Executive has agreed that the former swimming pool at East Main Street, Broxburn should be demolished with the cleared site being remarketed for sale as a potential town centre development opportunity.
+Therefore, Council Executive is being recommended to agree that the former swimming pool at East Main Street, Broxburn should be demolished with the cleared site being remarketed for sale as a potential town centre development opportunity.

 North Street, Armadale (formerly Xcite Armadale)